visto9259/.github-laminas/CONTRIBUTING.md

 ## Running Coding Standards Checks

+> [!NOTE]
+> Generally speaking, `squizlabs/php_codesniffer` is used to run coding standards checks using the Laminas Coding Standards.
+>
+> This is normally set up by having `laminas/laminas-coding-standard` as a dev dependency in Composer.

 First, ensure you've installed dependencies via composer, per the previous section on running tests.

 To run CS checks only: